katieoconn/pregnancy-ibd/pages/yourSummary_crohns.md

 ## Disease

-You have answered that you have Crohn's disease
+You have informed us that you have Crohn's disease.